 The main source of red snapper is the Gulf of Mexico (both U.S. and Mexico).
 Red snapper from the U.S. is almost always sold with the skin-on.
 When buying whole red snapper, look for deep red fins, pinkish-silver bellies, and red gills that look healthy.
 When buying fillets, choose skin-on as skin-off fillets might not be genuine red snapper.
 The white flesh of a red snapper should be moist and reflective, free of gaping and drying.
 When used for sushi, red snapper is known as tai although several other species are also marketed as tai.
 Beware of mislabeling: red snapper sold on the U.S. West Coast ("Pacific red snapper") may actually be rockfish, which has a very different texture and flavor.

-Based on average landings of red snapper from 2014-2016 and using the most recent 2013 (U.S.) and 2018 (Mexico) Seafood Watch reports, the sustainability breakdown of red snapper is as follows:
+Key sustainability sourcing notes based on average landings of red snapper from 2016-2017 and using the most recent Seafood Watch assessments as of June, 2019: